Contact Campus Ministry

-James Haddad is a sophomore who is majoring in finance.
-This is his first year working in the office of Campus Ministry, and it’s been a great experience for him!
+James Haddad is a junior who is majoring in finance.
+This is his second year working in the office of Campus Ministry, and it’s been a great experience for him!
 As he says, "I've made new friends, gone on retreats, and volunteered with awesome groups of people."

 Will Gualtiere is a second year student at FCLC double majoring in Film and TV and English.
 Will has been involved with Campus Ministry programs since his freshman year of high school and now participates in Fordham’s CM activities as a retreat leader as well as a new Peer Minister.
 Outside of CM, Will is a student ambassador and tour guide for Fordham and is also is on the Splinter Musical Theater club’s E-Board.
 Off campus Will spends his weekends often attending a Broadway show, volunteering at Xavier Mission, or on some weekends even camping for SNL tickets!
 Will can’t wait to begin his work with CM and get better acquainted with this great community!